Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 If all the major social media platforms were to shut down today and you lost all your followers, would you have a customer base?

-Owning your own email list will give you indefinite access to your customers.
+Owning your own email list will give you indefinite access to your ideal customers and serves as an alternative to direct mail.

 Sending the best email newsletter weekly is one of the best ways to maintain that list for small businesses.